zw963/delayed_worker/README.md

 class TestDelayedWorker < ActiveRecord::Base
   def update_column!
     add_delayed_worker job_name: 'change text value' do
+      # all code in block will be run asynchronous in delayed worker.
-      # ... do heavy task here in worker asynchronous.
-      # e.g. invoke exteral API or do heavy SQL query
+      # do heavy task here, e.g. invoke exteral API or do heavy SQL query

-      # when done, we update text column.
-      update(text: 'new_value')
+      # ...

+      update(text: 'new_value') # can use activerecord object method(e.g. update) to update record
+      # Add whatever rails log as you like.
     end
   end
 end